Our Team

 Tina is inspired daily by the remarkable courage and resiliency exhibited by the families and individuals she has had the privilege to meet and support.
 In her free time, Tina volunteers her time as a certified instructor in mental health and suicide prevention trainings particularly to schools, families, and first responders.
 Tina loves spending time cooking or visiting museums with her highly energetic four generation family who are extreme foodies and art aficionados.

-Elizabeth is a vibrant business professional with twelve years of experience in strategic operations and non-profit development.
-She brings a successful track record of achieving earned and contributed revenue growth by fostering relationships with individuals, foundations, and corporations through the coordination and execution of a comprehensive fundraising plan.
-Elizabeth also has extensive experience in providing complete special event planning and marketing support through various media platforms.
+Anne Elizabeth (Liz) is a vibrant business professional with fifteen years of experience in strategic operations and non-profit development.
+She has a successful track record of achieving earned and contributed revenue growth by fostering relationships with individual donors, influencers, and stakeholders through the design and execution of a comprehensive fundraising plan.
+Liz also has extensive experience in planning, coordination and execution of high impact special events.

-A graduate of the University of Maryland, College Park, Elizabeth holds a B.A. in Behavioral and Social Sciences.
-She recently completed the Executive Philanthropy and Resource Development Certificate program at Fairleigh Dickinson University, is a Level III Certified Grant Writer and has taken coursework in Corporate Sponsorship and Sustainability Analysis Planning.
-She has participated in several National Points of Light Foundation Conferences.
+A graduate of the University of Maryland, College Park, Liz holds a B.A. in Behavioral and Social Sciences, and earned the Executive Philanthropy and Resource Development Certificate from Fairleigh Dickinson University.
+She is a Level III certified grant writer, and has completed several courses in project management, board leadership, and strategic analysis planning.
+She is a current board member and serves as the Membership Chair for the New Jersey Chapter of the Association of Fundraising Professionals.

 Heather Maher, MSFS